-The Know Your U program is being launched in August 2019 as a system-wide effort to provide our dedicated employees with opportunities to learn more about the wonderful university they work so hard to support.
+The Know Your U program was launched in August 2019 as a system-wide effort to provide our dedicated employees with opportunities to learn more about the wonderful university they work so hard to support.

 The program is designed to provide eligible staff with ways to discover and experience, during their normal workday, the initiatives, research, academic programs, history, and infrastructure at our universities.

 Supervisors are strongly encouraged to promote Know Your U engagement for staff in their units and to consider ways to build these experiences into department/unit team building.
 The overall goal is to help our valuable staff learn about the exciting and transformational activities that occur across our institutions and to provide ways of enhancing pride in our workplaces.

 Due to COVID-19 precautions, some programs may be cancelled or postponed.
 Please check with the event sponsor to verify the availability of in-person programs.
 We encourage employees to continue participating in Know Your U programs via virtual events and lectures.

 Central Management Services (CMS) offers monthly wellness webinars, presented by Magellan Healthcare.
 Click on the link to join the webinar, registration is not required.
 Recorded webinars are available at the link above.

 How to Thrive This Holiday Season – Wednesday, October 14, 2020, 1:00 – 2:00 PM

 Managing Anxiety and Worry During Uncertain Times – Wednesday, October 28, 2020, 12:00 – 1:00 PM

 Acting with Missy Thibideaux-Thompson